PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/dashboard.md

 ![The selected SVG item is shown in the dashboard](../../.gitbook/assets/cbpi4-dasboard-fermenter-konus.png)

 Now you can add, as already shown for the brewing setup a name for your Fermenter.
-You need to add a target temp item and select the kettle you have assigned as fermenter.
+This time you need to add a fermenter target temp item and select the fermenter you did set up in the hardware section.

-{% hint style="info" %}
-If you want to run a kettle as fermenter, you need to install the [fermenter hysteresis plugin ](hardware.md#setting-up-the-hardware-for-fermentation)as fermentation is currently not directly supported by CraftbeerPi 4.
-You need to set the FermenterHysteresis as Kettle logic for a kettle that should act as fermenter.
-{% endhint %}

 ![Adding a target temp item to your fermenter](../../.gitbook/assets/cbpi4-dashboard-fermenter-target.png)